jcapiitao/NetScriptGen/docs/_build/html/_sources/tutorial_workbook.txt

 The feature worksheet
 ~~~~~~~~~~~~~~~~~~~~~~~

-Now you know what is a complex variable, we have to take a look on how to set up a feature worksheet.
+Now you know what a complex variable is, we have to take a look on how to set up a feature worksheet.
-We will do that for the variable ``port-channel`` which is now only a simple variable.
+We will do that for the variable ``port-channel`` which is for now only a simple variable.

 1. Create a new woorksheet and labeled it ``port-channel`` (case-sensitive).

 Therefore, ``port-channel`` is a complex variable.
-Now, This worksheet must be divided into two sections:
+Now, this worksheet must be divided into two sections:

 * **The table that contains the data**
 * **The sub-templates**

-2. Create your table as you did for the global worksheet **BUT** in the first column you must put all the values that may take the complex variable.
+2. Create your table as you did for the global worksheet **BUT** in the first column you must put all the values that
+may take the complex variable.
 As you may have guessed, this is the joint connecting the global worksheet and the feature sheet.

 .. figure:: _static/feature_sheet_table.png
    :alt: feature worksheet overview